- About Us

-After successful completion of all four MREA courses (or their accredited equivalent), participants must complete one practice Design and Sales Proposal.
-The proposal will be reviewed by an assigned technology mentor.
+After successful completion of all four MREA PV courses, participants must complete one practice site assessment and one practice design and sales proposal.
+These reports will be reviewed by an assigned Tech Mentor.
 Once approved, the $75 exam becomes available.

 More information will be posted as we continue to develop this exciting new MREA Certificate Program.

 North American Board of Certified Energy Practitioners (NABCEP)

 The MREA aligns as much of its curriculum as possible with the Learning Objectives and Task Analyses set forth by the North American Board of Certified Energy Practitioners (NABCEP).
 NABCEP offers certification for PV Installation Professionals and Solar Heating Installers, and in PV Technical Sales.
 Additionally, although the certification exam is no longer available, NABCEP still recognizes and requires continuing education for Small Wind Installers.

 These certifications should not be confused with NABCEP's Associate Program.
 The NABCEP Associate Program is for individuals who want to enter the renewable energy field.
 Passing the NABCEP PV Associate, Solar Heating Associate, or Small Wind Associate Exam demonstrates the basic understanding of the principles outlined in the Learning Objectives.

 The MREA is a Registered NABCEP Associate Provider for PV, as well as a NABCEP Continuing Education Provider.

 For more information regarding NABCEP and how it relates to MREA courses and certificates, visit our NABCEP page.

 For more general information about the North American Board of Certified Energy Practitioners, visit www.nabcep.org.